 You will get to see some of Australia’s most unique and incredible scenery!
 Crystal blue waters, wildlife (eg. dolphins, etc) and Whitehaven beach!

 DAY 1 | 1.45 PM – HEAD TO FAT FROG BEACH CAFE FOR A LATE LUNCH

 This amazing, funky cafe is set on Cannovale beach and offers everything from friendly service to seafood tacos, delicious salads, and an all-day breakfast option.
 I ordered the french toast which came pretty close to what I imagine heaven tastes like, bonus: the views are amazing!

 DAY 1 | 15.00 PM – CHILL AT THE LAGOON

 Easy to find, free entry, fun in the sun and protection from stingers while swimming?
-Yes, yes and yes! well that’s the Airlie Beach Lagoon!
-Situated in the center of Airlie beach, this lagoon has become quite the focal point for Airlie as it is so big and the view offers quite the treat as well.
+Yes, yes and yes!
+Well, that’s the Airlie Beach Lagoon!
+Situated in the centre of Airlie beach, this lagoon has become quite the focal point for Airlie as it is so big and the view offers quite the treat as well.
 I spent a few hours here in the afternoon cooling off and loved every bloody minute.